Dreams (Gabrielle song): Background and release

 Gabrielle used to perform at a London club called Moonlighting.
 One night after she'd performed Luther Vandross covers at the club, a woman told her, "This is as good as it's going to get for you."
 Disheartened by this, the singer went home and wrote the first lines of "Dreams" in her diary.
 Shortly after, Gabrielle and another singer, Jackie King from the club, got an opportunity to make a record in a studio in Byfleet, Surrey.
 Her boyfriend had paid for them to do it.
 Producer Tim Laws was impressed by her voice and asked if she could come back later on her own.
 The singer then performed the lyrics of "Dreams" over Laws' music which was a backing track, using a Korg M1 synthesiser for most of the parts – piano, bass, string line – with an Akai S900 firing off drum loops and hits.

 The first version became a hit in nightclubs, being played by underground DJs.
-This was the version that featured the "Fast Car" sample by Tracy Chapman, released on 12" vinyl in 1991.
-After selling a few thousand copies, Gabrielle got signed to the Go!
+This version included a sample of the song "Fast Car" by Tracy Chapman, but because of copyright reasons, the sample had to be removed.
+After selling a few thousand copies, Gabrielle was signed to the Go!
 Beat label.
-Due to the use of the "Fast Car" sample not being cleared, a producer named Richie Fermie rerecorded a new version of "Dreams", without the sample.
+Because the "Fast Car" sample had not been cleared, producer Richie Fermie recorded a new version of "Dreams", without the sample.
 This version went straight to number two on the UK Singles Chart as the highest charting debut single ever, before hitting number-one.

+In a 1997 interview, Gabrielle said about making the song, "It wasn't until I took it home that I realised it was 'Fast Car' by Tracy Chapman and I thought, oh God, I love 'Fast Car,' but I don't think I could write anything original for it.
+And it wasn't until I had to go to the studio on the day, and I was on the train thinking, oh my God, I haven't written anything.
+So I opened up my notebook where, I keep my songs, and 'Dreams' was there, it was one of the songs I had written some time back."